amirTwenty8/guestbuddy_api_functions/TESTING.md

 3. **Not Found Errors**
    - Ensure the company ID exists in your Firestore database
-   - Ensure the layout names exist in your Firestore database
+   - Ensure all referenced document IDs exist in their respective collections
+   - Check that the documents have a `name` field

 4. **CORS Issues**
    - If testing from a browser, you might encounter CORS issues